hbwork/ec2-scheduler/README.md

     - https://aws.amazon.com/about-aws/whats-new/2017/06/amazon-rds-supports-stopping-and-starting-of-database-instances/

 # Applying Custom Parameters
-You can apply custom start and stop parameters to an EC2 or RDS instance which will orverwide the default values you set during initial deployment.
-To do this, mofidy the tag value to specify the alternative settings.
+You can apply custom start and stop parameters to an EC2 or RDS instance which will override the default values you set during initial deployment.
+To do this, modify the tag value to specify the alternative settings.

 The EC2/RDS Scheduler will read tag values, looking for four possible custom parameters in foloowing order:
-<start time>; <stop time>; <time zone>; <active days(s)>
+<start time>; <stop time>; <time zone>; <active day(s)>

 You can sepereate each values with a semicolon or colon.
 The following table gives acceptable input values for each field